csmezz/CSCE146-f17-all/ExamReviews/Midterm1/Readme.md

   * What does this code print out?
   * What error if any will this code segment give?
   * Write a function that finds the minimum number in an array
-  * Write a function that does something else simple
 * Data Structures
   * LinkedList
     * List advantages and disadvantages of using LinkedList over Array
     * Draw insertion and removal procedure for LinkedList
-    * Write function to insert a node
+    * Write function to insert a node after Current
-    * Write function to delete a node after a given value
+    * Write function to delete a node after Current
     * Write function to do something with a LinkedList
   * Queues
+    * Draw the Queue at each operation
+      * Add and remove numbers from queue
     * What will this code snippet print out?
       * Have it enqueue, dequeue, and peek numbers.
-    * Draw the Queue at each operation
-      * Add and remove numbers from queue
     * Write code to enqueue a number
     * Write code to dequeue a number
   * Stacks